Rnadint/remoteControl2/README.md

 use apple watch to control your switchbot

 need to implement:
-token.swift (under remoteControl2 Watch App)
+token.swift (and put under both "remoteControl2 Watch App" folder and "remoteControl2" folder)

 -> device_name = "" \
 -> token = "" \